19hours/sg-statutes/Acts/Building and Construction Authority Act.md

 16\.
 The financial year of the Authority shall begin on 1st April of each year and end on 31st March of the succeeding year.

-### Estimates
+### Minister’s approval of estimates

-17\.—(1) The Authority shall, in every year, prepare and adopt annual estimates of income and expenditure of the Authority for the ensuing year.
+17\.—(1) A copy of all annual estimates of revenue and expenditure and supplementary estimates must, upon their adoption by the Authority, be sent without delay to the Minister.

-(2) Supplementary estimates of expenditure may be adopted by the Authority.

-(3) A copy of all annual and supplementary estimates shall, upon their adoption by the Authority, be sent to the Minister who may approve or disallow any item or portion of any item shown in the estimates, and shall return the estimates as amended by him to the Authority, and the Authority shall be bound thereby.
+(2) The Minister may approve or disallow any item or portion of any item shown in the annual estimates or supplementary estimates.

+(3) The Minister must return the annual estimates or supplementary estimates as amended under subsection (2) to the Authority, and the Authority is bound by the Minister’s decision.

+[Act 5 of 2018 wef 01/04/2018]

 ### Grants-in-aid